jkobject/jkobject.github.io/_pages/review-of-papers.md

 _touse_

-they have used a deep CNN with a lot of different Weighted patterns to predict regulatory profile (chromatin, methylation etc...) from a raw DNA sequence. using ENCODE datasets given specific cell types. this gave them the ability to predict a cell specific profile as well as to predict variation in regulatory profiles caused by variants, using a linear model (made from non linear basis function of from the different profiles data, they are able to regress how much each the regulatory features of the non coding sequence before the  Transcription Start Site (and a bit of the sequence after) influence the expression profile of different gene.) they were able to retrieve expression for famous protein and how they change with different cells and to retrieve SNPs causing variation in expression that were also shown from GWAS information (even better than in GWAS) and to find interesting disease correlations as well.
+they have used a deep CNN with a lot of different Weighted patterns to predict regulatory profile (chromatin, methylation etc...) from a raw DNA sequence. using ENCODE datasets given specific cell types. this gave them the ability to predict a cell specific profile as well as to predict variation in regulatory profiles caused by variants, using a linear model (made from non linear basis function of the different profiles data, they are able to regress how much each the regulatory features of the non coding sequence before the Transcription Start Site (and a bit of the sequence after) influence the expression profile of different gene.) they were able to retrieve expression for famous protein and how they change with different cells and to retrieve SNPs causing variation in expression that were also shown from GWAS information (even better than in GWAS) and to find interesting disease correlations as well.

 ## One-Shot Imitation Learning -- Ilya Sutskever, Pieter Abbeel